 Things to consider

 - How much skiing have you done before?
-If you are an experienced tourer there are plenty of steep volcanoes and backcountry trails to challenge you in Patagonia.
-If you're more comfortable skiing on-piste then there are a number of resorts to choose from
+If you are an experienced tourer there is plenty of backcountry skiing on steep volcanoes and trails to challenge you.
+If you're more comfortable on-piste then there are a number of ski resorts in Patagonia to choose from

 - Are you fit enough for a multi-day ski touring trip?
-Ski touring for several days consecutively can be physically demanding.
+Adventure skiing for several days consecutively can be physically demanding.
 Would you prefer to factor in some rest days?

 - What sort of terrain do you want to ski?
 Rolling domes, tree lines or steep chutes?

 - What is your preferred choice of accommodation?
 Are you looking for luxury hotels, local B&B's or a true mountain hut experience?